6.9 Awareness-raising about non-formal and informal learning and quality youth work

 As part of the awareness–raising about non-formal and informal learning the Center for Lifelong learning organizes the manifestation “Days of lifelong learning” on a regular basis since 2002.
 The manifestation encompasses activities like public debates, trainings, conferences and cultural events, with the aim to promote the concept of lifelong learning and raise the awareness of the citizens about its importance.
 “Days of lifelong learning” is also a national education campaign that aims at fostering the realization of the idea for lifelong learning.
 The event is not particularly intended for young people, and it target all persons over 18 years of age.

 Main information provider for non-formal and informal education funded by the state budget is National Agency for European Educational Programmes and Mobility.
 The Agency is publishing information and open calls on their web page.
 Occasionally, the Ministry of Education and Science is also publishing some information for non-formal educational opportunities for youth, but most of the information providers are coming from the CSO sector and are not funded by the Government.

 In North Macedonia there is not systematic approach aiming to raise awareness about the importance of non-formal and informal learning.

-The latest, 42nd edition of the magazine for sustainable development "Face to Face", as well as the campaign that takes place on social networks, speak precisely about the perspective of education that will create generations of values, in which teachers will continuously develop professionally and will create classes that will stimulate students' curiosity, motivate and build them into individuals, human capital that will move society forward towards sustainable development.
+The latest, 48nd edition of the magazine "Face to Face" is for development partnerships and positive change, but the 42nd edition together with the social network campaign was for the perspective of education that will create generations of values, in which teachers will continuously develop professionally and will create classes that will stimulate students' curiosity, motivate and build them into individuals, human capital that will move society forward towards sustainable development.